(A) Do all assistance group members have to provide a social security number (SSN) to be eligible for benefits?

 Documentary evidence or collateral information that the assistance group member has applied for a SSN or made every effort to supply SSA with the necessary information to complete an application for a SSN shall be considered good cause for not complying on a timely basis with this requirement.

 Good cause does not include delays due to illness, lack of transportation or temporary absences.
 SSA makes provisions for mail-in applications in lieu of applying in person.

 (1) The assistance group member shall be allowed to participate for one month in addition to the month of application.

 (2) When an assistance group member applying for a SSN has been unable to obtain the documents required by SSA, the county agency shall make every effort to assist the individual in obtaining these documents.

 (3) The assistance group must demonstrate good cause for failure to apply each month in order for the assistance group member to continue to participate.

 (4) Once an application has been filed, the county agency shall permit the member to continue to participate pending notification of the assistance group member's SSN.

-(5) If the assistance group is unable to provide proof of application for a SSN for a newborn, the assistance group shall provide the SSN or proof of application at its next reapplication or within six months following the month the baby is born, whichever is later.
-If the assistance group is unable to provide a SSN or proof of application for a SSN at its next reapplication or within six months following the baby's birth, the county agency shall determine if there is good cause.
+(5) When an assistance group is unable to provide proof of application for a SSN for a newborn, the assistance group shall provide the SSN or proof of application at its next reapplication or within six months following the month the baby is born, whichever is later.
+When an assistance group is unable to provide a SSN or proof of application for a SSN at its next reapplication or within six months following the baby's birth, the county agency shall determine if there is good cause.

 Promulgated Under: 111.15